brianrono/pizza-restaurants/README.md

 * GET /pizzas
 Returns a list of all pizzas in JSON format.

+* GET /pizzas/:id
+Returns a specific pizza in JSON format.

 * POST /restaurant_pizzas
 Creates a new RestaurantPizza record associated with an existing Pizza and Restaurant.